NVMNovem/swift-async-scheduler/README.md

 ## Key features
 - Dependency-free: no third-party packages required.
 Works with the Swift standard library and Swift Concurrency.
 - Easy scheduling API: convenience helpers to schedule repeating and one-off async jobs.
-- Test-friendly: includes a `TestClock` in the test target to drive time deterministically.
 - Small, focused core: types like `Schedule`, `ScheduledJob`, and policies (e.g. `OverrunPolicy`, `ErrorPolicy`) let you control behavior when jobs overlap or throw.

 ## Installation